Qudit entanglers using quantum optimal control: Numerical Methods

-As discussed in Sec.~(\ref{sec:controllability} c), one can implement an arbitrary entangling gate through a combination of Rydberg dressing and phase-modulated Larmor precession driven by rf-fields.
+As discussed in Sec.~\ref{sec:controllability}c, one can implement an arbitrary entangling gate through a combination of Rydberg dressing and phase-modulated Larmor precession driven by rf-fields.
 Because our control Hamiltonian is symmetric with respect to the exchange of the qudits, we consider here symmetric gates, with global control.
 We seek, through numerical optimization, the time-dependent rf-phase, $\phi(t)$.
 To achieve this we employ the well-known GRAPE algorithm~\cite{khaneja2005optimal}.
-To implement GRAPE we discretize the control waveform, $\phi(t)$, and numerically maximize the fidelity by gradient ascent.
+To implement GRAPE, we discretize the control waveform, $\phi(t)$, and numerically maximize the fidelity by gradient ascent.
 We choose here a piecewise constant parameterization (as in ~\cite{anderson2013unitary}) and write the control waveform as a vector $\mathbf{c} = \{\phi(t_j)/\pi \;|\; j=1,\dots,n\}$ where $t=j\Delta t$ and $n=T/\Delta t$.
 The waveform is thus a series of square rf-pulses with constant amplitude and phase over the duration $\Delta t$.

 The minimum number of elements in the control vector $\mathbf{c}$ is determined by the number of parameters needed to specify the target isometry.
-A $K$-dimensional partial isometry is defined by the $K$ columns in a $D \times D$-dimensional unitary matrix, as can be seen from Eq.~\eqref{eq:Partial_isometry_definition}.
+A $K$-dimensional partial isometry is defined by the $K$ columns in a $D \times D$-dimensional unitary matrix.
 Hence, to find the number of free parameters for a $K$-dimensional isometry one can count the number of parameters needed to specify $K$ orthonormal vectors uniquely in a $D$-dimensional vector space.
 This is given by

 where in the first line, we subtracted one from the parameter count in since the overall phase of the isometry is neglected.
-Equation \eqref{eq:number_of_free_parameters} recovers well-known limits.
+Eq. \eqref{eq:number_of_free_parameters} recovers well-known limits.
 When $K=1$ and $D=d$, $n_{\mathrm{min}}=2d-2$, which is the number of free parameters needed to specify a pure state in a $d$-dimensional Hilbert space.
 When $K=D=d$, $n_{\mathrm{min}}=d^2-1$, which is the number of free parameters needed to specify a special unitary map in $d$-dimensions.